matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 - allow users to write CUE constraints against XML files (XML Support)
 - provide a mapping that makes it easy to understand what a CUE constraint refers to relative to the XML it is describing (Readability)
-- allow one to go back from the mapped CUE to XML.
+- allow the conversion of an XML file into CUE, and to also go back from CUE to a semantically equivalent XML file.

 ## Non-Objective
-- Order preservation at the same level.
+- This mapping does not aim to represent a lossless mapping.
+It is known for instance that order and XML comments are not preserved.

 ## Proposed Mapping